Barbara Baker

-Barbara Avalon Baker (born 31 March 1958) is an Australian barrister and former judge, who is the 29th and current governor of Tasmania since 16 June 2021.
+Barbara Avalon Baker (born 31 March 1958) is an Australian barrister and former judge, who was the 29th governor of Tasmania from June 2021 to June 2026.
 She served on the Federal Circuit Court of Australia from 2008 to 2021.
-By convention, her term as governor will expire in 2026.
+Baker was succeeded as governor by Caroline Wells on 17 June 2026.

 Early life

 Baker was born on 31 March 1958 in Hobart, Tasmania, and raised in Sandy Bay.
 Her parents were Alison Burton, a tennis player, and Bob Baker, a lawyer who became a Liberal member of the Tasmanian Parliament.
 Baker studied arts and law at the University of Tasmania, graduating in 1980 (BA, LLB).
 She represented Tasmania in tennis and field hockey at under-18 level.

 Career

 Baker was admitted to the legal profession in 1983.
 She joined Simmons Wolfhagen as a solicitor and later worked for the Office of the Solicitor-General.
 In 1993 she became the first female partner at Murdoch Clarke.
 As a lawyer Baker "specialised in family law and relationship matters".
 She served on the executive of the Law Society of Tasmania (1995–1996) and as president of the Family Law Practitioners' Association (2002).

 In 2008, Baker was appointed to the Federal Magistrates Court of Australia, the first Tasmanian woman to serve on the court.
 In 2013 the court was renamed the Federal Circuit Court and its members received the title "judge" rather than magistrate.
 She retired from the judiciary in January 2021 and returned to practise as a barrister at Burbury Chambers.